-This is a synopsis of the most relevant regulations, the full Rules are available on the RFL website.
+This is a synopsis of the most relevant regulations; the full Rules are available on the RFL website.

-The RFL has adopted these Blood Borne Diseases Rules ("the Rules") to protect the rights and the health and safety of other participants in the sport.
+The RFL has adopted these Blood Borne Diseases Rules ("the Rules") to protect the rights and the health and safety of all participants in the sport.

-These Rules shall only apply to Blood Borne Diseases (including HIV and Hepatitis) and shall apply to all Participants.
+These Rules shall only apply to Blood Borne Diseases (including HIV and Hepatitis B and C) and shall apply to all Participants.